Liars & Storytellers (3) (Background)

 North Vietnamese Army’s 1972 Eastertide Offensive.
 Talking with the guys via secure telephone, they were flying 16-hour missions every other day, and I regretted I wasn’t there.
 Again, the NVA combat losses were massive––50 – 70, 000 dead and wounded––but it was the way Communists did these things.
 Mass death meant little when a socialist heaven beckoned.

 On 6 October 1973, a dense fog enveloped Berlin.
 Visibility was 20 meters.
 TSeveral Soviet transport aircraft had traversed the Cheb (the air corridor between Germany and Czechoslovakia) Chute to Cairo.
-The evacuation of dependents usually meant war, but Anwar Sadat had had previous snits with the Soviets, thrown them out, then little by little returned them.
+The evacuation of dependents usually meant war, but Anwar Sadat had had previous snits with the Soviets, thrown them out, then little by little, they returned.
 Soviet racism, bless their souls, would do any Alabama Ku Klux Klan grand dragon proud.

 It looked problematic in the Middle East, but the Israelis wouldn’t be surprised, would they?
 The Golan Heights, the Israeli defensive barrier against the rapacious Syrians, resembled the Baraboo Hills, near Madison, Wisconsin.
 The Israeli Army had better be on its toes.

 I breakfasted at the Forsthaus Paulsborn (http://www.paulsborn.de/)––white and crisp table linens, silver table service and crystal glass––a German Emperor’s hunting shack (!) with stag-horn chandeliers.
-My table looked out over the Grunewald See, the beech and maples reflected in its still waters, disturbed only by the passage of a white swan.
+My table looked out over the Grunewald See, the beech and maple leaves falling into its still waters, its surface disturbed only by the passage of a white swan.

 As I was sipping my coffee that early morning, 6 October 1973.
-The Israeli Defense Force, which knew its enemies intimately, was deceived, the surprise was complete.
+The Israeli Defense Force, which knew its enemies intimately, had been deceived; the surprise was complete.
 The existence of Israel was in doubt.
-Israeli Defense Minister Dayan was in despair; The hard-nosed General Elazar Peled more sanguine.
-The Israeli Army eventually prevailed, but as Wellington assessed at Waterloo ‘It was a damn near thing!’
+Israeli Defense Minister Dayan was in despair; The hard-nosed General Elazar Peled was more sanguine.
+The Israeli Army eventually prevailed, but as Wellington assessed at Waterloo, ‘It was a damn near thing!’

 By July 1989, I was exhausted.
 The free world would be fighting Communism forever, but without me.
 I had no more to give.
 I left the military and returned home to Wisconsin.
 In October 1989, the Berlin Wall fell.
 In December 1991, the Union of Soviet Socialist Republics (USSR) became the Commonwealth of Independent States (CIS) Former Soviet Union (FSU)